 Cache memory is just like another memory that stores the data.
-Although all the programs, documents or other media files you access in a computer runs in RAM but to make the processing more faster, the processor, instead of searching for data in main memory(RAM), it reads the data from cache(SRAM).
+Although all the programs, documents, or other media files you access in a computer run in RAM to make the processing faster, the processor, instead of searching for data in main memory(RAM), reads the data from cache(SRAM).
 The SRAM which consists of FETs has high speed compared to RAM which is built on capacitors.

 The ROM functions relatively slower than RAM.
 So it takes a longer time to access codes from ROM than from RAM.
-In order to speed up the ROM processing, the codes of ROM are copied in a region of RAM and are write protected.
+In order to speed up the ROM processing, the codes of ROM are copied into a region of RAM and are write-protected.
 This way the system now can access the ROM codes from RAM at a much higher speed.
 The region of RAM where the ROM codes are copied is called shadow RAM.

 Hii ..
 But there are many types of memory like C CD , PEN DRIVE , MOUSE etc …

 CD or Pen drive or hard disk, they are storage devices and not types of memory whereas mouse is an input device.
 You should read this article to clear your fundamentals. https://www.it4nextgen.com/computer-hardware-training/

 A laptop that when u boot it on will only display ON on the button but will not display on the screen, what is said to be the problem and how can it be solved.
 Pls i need a reply thanks.

 Subhash D says